edzer/spacetime/contribute.md

 # contribute file

 Contributions to spacetime are welcome, and will be considered for inclusion.
+Below are suggestions for what is needed short term.

+### needed contributions

 Contributions needed: a `generalize` method for `Track` (and `Tracks`, and `TracksCollection`)